cisagov/ScubaGoggles/DEVELOPMENTGUIDE.md

 The Development Guide establishes conventions that regular contributors are expected to follow on ScubaGoggles.
 If you are a new or first-time contributor, you are not required to follow all these conventions, though it is certainly appreciated.
 See instead [CONTRIBUTING.md](CONTRIBUTING.md) for licencing details and guidance for new contributors.

 ## Branching Strategy
-We adhere to [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) as closely as our specific contstraints allow.
+We adhere to [GitHub flow](https://docs.github.com/en/get-started/using-github/github-flow) as closely as our specific constraints allow.
 In general, this means:
-- Development is performed on short-lived features branches (see [Contibuting Code](#contributing-code) for more details)
+- Development is performed on short-lived features branches (see [Contributing Code](#contributing-code) for more details)
-- There is only one primary branch, main.
+- There is only one primary branch, `main`.
 After review, changes are committed directly to main, rather than to long-lived develop or release branches.

 There are exceptions to this, necessitated by the extensive review process the baseline documents themselves undergo, during which no baseline changes can be made.
 To accommodate this, the development lifecycle on ScubaGoggles is as follows: